Fabric technologies have been around for decades now, with Gore-Tex® being one of the earliest options to have been created.

 Before we move onto the testing process for these fabrics, the use of DWR bears mentioning.
 Patagonia uses Deluge® DWR coating, which lasts considerably longer than other standard DWR finishes.

-For the testing process, since it’s the first time we go so in-depth with H2No fabrics, Patagonia uses a 24 Killer Wash testing process, which runs the fabrics through the worst conditions possible, by thrashing it around vigorously and then moving on to water permeability testing.
+For the testing process, since it’s the first time we go so in-depth with H2No fabrics, Patagonia uses a 24 Killer Wash testing process, which runs the fabrics through the worst conditions possible, and then moving on to water permeability testing.

 After both these tests are passed, the H2No Performance Standard status is given to the fabrics, guaranteeing that they are the best of the best.